Frequently Asked Questions

 All NRES students must meet the entry, capstone, and block electives course requirements shown in this guide.
 In addition, a life science course must be completed as part of either the primary major or this secondary major.
 Completion of the NRES Secondary Major will be noted on Kansas State University transcripts.

-This secondary major is open to all undergraduate students.
+This secondary major is open to all degree-seeking undergraduate or graduate students in any college.
 Courses required for the NRES secondary major can be taken concurrently with your primary major.

 Minors are typically based within an existing discipline.
 Because resource and environmental issues are so broad and complex, they exceed the scope of any one discipline and are best addressed through an interdisciplinary secondary major.